adrianolmedo/lempdock-alpine/README.md

-# LEMPDock
+# LEMPDock Alpine

-My simple LEMP server dockerized, a full dev environment PHP that include some utilities like Xdebug, Composer, Vim for a development enviorionment.
+My simple LEMP server dockerized with Alpine Linux, a full dev environment for PHP that include some utilities like Xdebug, Composer and Vim.

 ## Contents